How to Hedge Against Inflation

 Trade CFDs on Crude Oil, Coffee, Gold, Silver and More!

-The property market has historically proven to be a reliable way to hedge against inflation.
+The property market has historically proven to be a reliable way to hedge inflation.
 In periods of increased inflation, not only do property prices tend to rise, but so too does the rent which landlords charge their tenants.

 Investing in physical property does require a substantial minimum investment, however, there are alternatives available for investors such as Real Estate Investment Trusts (REITs) and property ETFs (Exchange-Traded Funds).